brwyatt/NetworkSim/docs/Routing_Basics.md

 sim.step(8)  # Time for packet to reach the router
 ```

-We can now see there is a packet on the outbound queue for the router's port connected to A's network.
-If we step through again, we can see it traversing the path to A (`sim.step(4)` will show the packet on the outbound queue for the port A is connected to on the switch), and that A does not respond (an error will print saying "No route to 172.16.20.X!").
+We can now see there is a packet on the outbound queue for the router's interface connected to A's network.
+If we step through again, we can see it traversing the path to A (`sim.step(4)` will show the packet on the outbound queue for the interface A is connected to on the switch), and that A does not respond (an error will print saying "No route to 172.16.20.X!").

 And now, if we step the simulation through a bit more, and look at the ping application logs on B, we can see the timeouts.